Carers’ leave (unpaid, short-term)

 Departments should keep records of carers’ leave as part of their normal absence management procedures.

-Unpaid leave should be recorded in CoreHR in accordance with the guidance.
+Unpaid leave should be recorded in PeopleXD in accordance with the guidance.

 Back to top